 Your child may seem to have the ability to control her bodily functions, but does not want to do so.
 This is not so unreasonable in light of all the steps just mentioned above that kids need to go through to use the bathroom.

 Conversely, your child may be quite motivated, particularly if friends or classmates are using the potty, but he just can’t seem to get the hang of it.

 Until both pieces come together, your child is not fully ready to use the toilet.
-To further complicate matters, you can consider how able and how motivated a child is in a number of different areas of growth:
+To further complicate matters, you can consider how able and how motivated a child is in a four different areas of growth: